-This is the first post in a series on building a computer player for Exospecies.
-Here is the next one.
+This is a post in a series on building a computer player for Exospecies.
+Next Post.

 What I discovered (and was told by basically everyone in the industry, like “Wow, multiplayer only, huh?
 Gutsy.”) is multiplayer-only games are hard to succeed with.
 Some reasons: